elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-25-cs3103-lecture-3-ip-options-icmp.md

 - Divides them into segment base on the link layer
 - To avoid Fragmentation in the other layers

+> Avoid fragmentation because if one fragment is corrupted, the entire thing must be retransmitted

 ![CS3103-3-6.PNG]({{site.baseurl}}/img/CS3103-3-6.PNG)

 UDP: